The error in the system

 Analytical.
 Traditionally, companies are run like this: performance is measured with target achievement.
 Success is packed in metrics and sales figures that bosses study and try to control.
 This is not managing performance, this is managing compliance.
 The motivation for employees is a good salary when they achieve their KPIs.
 Errors lead to termination.
-This is followed by struggle for talent and fear among employees.
-The results of such a system is subject to media frenzy and Congressional hearings.
+This is followed by a struggle for talent and fear among employees.
+The results of such a system are subject to media frenzy and Congressional hearings..

 Progressive.
-All this can be changed.
-We want to take this rigid system apart, rearrange it and rebuild it.
-Like a Lego house, we disassemble it into the individual pebbles, consider where they have the best place and build a new house.
-A building of good thought.
+All of this can be changed.
+We want to take this rigid system apart, re-arrange it and rebuild it.
+Like a Lego house, we disassemble it into the individual pebbles, consider where they fit best and build a new house.
+A building of good thoughts.
 A bulwark, stable enough for the disruptions of today.
-The only solution to make a difference is a new organization design, one that works from the inside out and stands for sustainable success on economic, social and ethical levels.
+The only solution that makes a difference is a new organization design, one that works from the inside out and stands for sustainable success on economic, social and ethical levels.

 Changeable.
-It's time to rethink.
+It's time to think differently.
 Stop blindly following targets.
 Stop repeating always the same ways of working.
 Stop looking for conventional solutions.
-We see where the sales target compulsion brings many company bosses.
+Constantly challenge the 'status quo.'
+We see every day where the sales target compulsion leads many company bosses.
 You really have to start somewhere else.
 Not with the numbers.
 But with the culture.

 Systematic.
 Organizations are systems.
 Old hat.
-But it means that therefore the laws of system theory have to be applied.
+But that means, the laws of system theory have to be applied.
 System structure has three vectors: direction, hallmarks, and shared implicit values.
 In short, guidelines engraved like hallmarks in the DNA of the company.
-Many leaders know that something has to change.
+Many leaders sense that something will have to change.
 But very few people know what and how.
-A cultural transformation needs courage, and considerable change management competencies.
+A cultural transformation needs courage and considerable change management competencies.

 TWC knows how it works, we know how systems work.
 We know the difficulties and know what a culture transformation needs: strong political will, commitment, patience and substantial know-how.